Sam54000/Sam54000.github.io/_drafts/2025-02-07-job-application-platform-circus.markdown

 Software Engineering position.
 A lot of the quirkiness made me sigh very loudly and some of them gave me a little laugh.
-I gathered here the top bizarrerie from my own collection and I encourage people to do the same to put under the spotlight the hypocrisy of some almighty company looking at us, poor dirty little rat waiting for crumbs to fall of their ivory tower.
+I gathered here the top bizarrerie from my own collection and I encourage people to do the same to put under the spotlight the hypocrisy of some almighty company looking down at us, poor dirty little rat waiting for crumbs to fall from their ivory tower.

+# The Magical CV Parser
+We spend hours filling on platforms our educations, diplomas, work experience, clicking, selecting and re clicking and typing and...
+Oh no I can't put more than 50 characters in this job experience#3...
+Anyway we have all been there.
+So our